Liquefied natural gas: Commercial operations in the United States

 The Cleveland plant failed on October 20, 1944, when the cylindrical tank ruptured, spilling thousands of gallons of LNG over the plant and nearby neighborhood.
 The gas evaporated and caught fire, which caused 130 fatalities.
 The fire delayed further implementation of LNG facilities for several years.
 However, over the next 15 years new research on low-temperature alloys, and better insulation materials, set the stage for a revival of the industry.
 It restarted in 1959 when a U.S. World War II Liberty ship, the Methane Pioneer, converted to carry LNG, made a delivery of LNG from the U.S. Gulf Coast to energy-starved Great Britain.
 In June 1964, the world's first purpose-built LNG carrier, the Methane Princess, entered service.
 Soon after that a large natural gas field was discovered in Algeria.
 International trade in LNG quickly followed as LNG was shipped to France and Great Britain from the Algerian fields.
 One more important attribute of LNG had now been exploited.
 Once natural gas was liquefied it could not only be stored more easily, but it could be transported.
 Thus energy could now be shipped over the oceans via LNG the same way it was shipped in the form of oil.

-The US LNG industry restarted in 1965 when a series of new plants were built in the U.S. The building continued through the 1970s.
+The LNG industry in the U.S. restarted in 1965 with the building of a number of new plants, which continued through the 1970s.
 These plants were not only used for peak-shaving, as in Cleveland, but also for base-load supplies for places that never had natural gas before this.
 A number of import facilities were built on the East Coast in anticipation of the need to import energy via LNG.
 However, a recent boom in U.S. natural gas production (2010–2014), enabled by hydraulic fracturing ("fracking"), has many of these import facilities being considered as export facilities.
 The first U.S. LNG export was completed in early 2016.

+By 2023, the U.S. had become the biggest exporter in the world, and projects already under construction or permitted would double its export capacities by 2027.
+The largest exporters were Cheniere Energy Inc., Freeport LNG, and Venture Global LNG Inc. The U.S. Energy Information Administration reported that the U.S. had exported 4.3 e12cufoot in 2023.